ALL OF THIS INFO WILL BE UPDATED FOR OUR 2026 EVENTS SOON! Check back later

 The Trail

-Very generally, our Intro rides are a single loops ranging from 5 to 15 miles.
+Very generally, our Intro rides are single loops ranging from 5 to 15 miles.
 Our LD/25s are 2 loops, (the first is longer and the 2nd is shorter,) with a single vet check in between.
 The 50s are 3 loops with 2 vet checks separating each, we try to do a big 1st loop, medium 2nd loop, and small 3rd loop.

 This is a true representation of the Southern Colorado Rockies and I don’t intend to butter that up for you.
 If you are worried about it being too challenging or technical, then ride the LD, I will make sure the LD is geared back so that inexperienced riders and horses can enjoy a less challenging but equally beautiful ride.
 The awesome geology around here makes for diverse terrain, with lots of climbs and descents as well as a few flat easy miles to cruise on.
 There will be some brief technical stretches to keep you entertained, so dismount if you are nervous.
 As for the longer distances (50+ miles) yes, this will be a challenging ride interspersed with technical stretches that will slow you down, so be smart with your pacing, make up time on the easy stuff and take your time in the tough stuff.
 I have designed the loops to mix it up, nice easy fast stretches interspersed with slow challenging climbs, descents, and fun technical stuff to keep you awake, and give you something to write home about.